-To burn CDs, you can use CD-RW and CD-R discs:
+To burn discs, you can use DVD/CD-RW and/or DVD/CD-Rs\\:

-- The CD-RW (CD-ReWriteable) disc is a data memory medium that can be used to write, erase and rewrite a program or other data. - □ The CD-R (CD-Recordable) disc is a data memory medium that can be used to write a program or other data, but once only.
+- □ The -RW (ReWriteable) disc is a data memory medium that can be used to write, erase and rewrite a program or other data. - □ The -R (Recordable) disc is a data memory medium that can be used to write a program or other data, but once only.

-To achieve optimum performance when writing data on a CD-RW disc, follow these recommendations:
+To achieve optimum performance when writing data on a disc, follow these recommendations:

-- □ To make a CD-R's data readable on a CD-ROM drive, you need to close the session when you eject it.
+- To make a -R's data readable on a -ROM drive, you need to close the session when you eject it.
 To complete this process, follow the instructions included with your software. - Only use circular discs.
-Do not use discs with any other shape (star, heart, card, etc.), as this may damage the CD-RW drive. - □ Do not strike or shake the computer while writing data to a disc. - For optimal writing speed, deactivate the screensaver before writing data to a disc. - Memory-resident disc utilities may cause unstable operation or data loss.
-Deactivate these utilities before writing data to a disc. - Your VAIO notebook does not support 1x writing speed. - When using your software application to burn CDs, be sure to exit and close all other applications. - Never touch the surface of the disc.
-Fingerprints and dust on the surface of a disc may cause writing errors. - □ Do not put your VAIO notebook into a power saving mode while using the pre-installed software.
+Do not use discs with any other shape (star, heart, card, etc.), as this may damage the drive. - Do not strike or shake the computer while writing data to a disc. - For optimal writing speed, deactivate the screensaver before writing data to a disc. - Memory-resident disc utilities may cause unstable operation or data loss.
+Deactivate these utilities before writing data to a disc. - □ When using your software application to burn discs, be sure to exit and close all other applications. - Never touch the surface of the disc.
+Fingerprints and dust on the surface of a disc may cause writing errors. - □ Do not put your VAIO notebook into a power saving mode while using the pre-installed software. - \ Ultra Speed CD-RW is not supported. - \\ DVD or CD depends on your type of disc drive.